hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The following startup sequence on new networks is modified from existing practices.

 1. The app reads the genesis address book and cryptography from disk.
-2. The app hands an optional state, genesis roster, and private keys to the platform.
+1. The app will transfer an optional state, genesis roster, and private keys to the platform.
-3. The platform validates that its private `tssEncryptionKey` matches its public `tssEncryptionKey` in the genesis roster.
-If there is a mismatch, a critical error is logged and the node shuts down.
+1. The platform will validate that its private `tssEncryptionKey` matches its public `tssEncryptionKey` in the genesis roster.
+If there is a mismatch, a critical error will be logged and the node will shut down.
-4. The platform copies the genesis state and starts gossiping with peers in a pre-genesis mode with the following
+1. The platform will copy the genesis state and start gossiping with peers in a pre-genesis mode with the following
    behavior:
-   1. User transactions are not accepted from the app and events containing user transactions are ignored.
+   1. User transactions will not be accepted from the app and events containing user transactions will be ignored.
-   2. A node in pre-genesis mode can only gossip with other peers in pre-genesis mode.
+   1. A node in pre-genesis mode can only gossip with other peers in pre-genesis mode.
-   3. If a pre-genesis node encounters a peer that is post-genesis, the post-genesis node sents the address book and key material and the pre-genesis node restarts itself after successfully validating the key material.
+   1. If a pre-genesis node encounters a peer that is post-genesis, the post-genesis node must send the address book and key material and the pre-genesis node must restart itself after successfully validating the key material.
-   4. If the key material cannot be validated, the error is logged and the node remains in pre-genesis mode connecting to other peers.
+      - If the key material cannot be validated, the error will be logged and the node will remain in pre-genesis mode connecting to other peers.
-   5. If all peers are in post-genesis and no peer can provide validatable key material, the node logs a critical error and shuts itself down.
+      - If all peers are in post-genesis and no peer can provide valid key material, the node will log a critical error and shut itself down.
-   6. Active nodes in pre-genesis mode will initiate the tss-bootstrap process by generating a random share for themselves and create a TssMessage with shares of shares for the total number of shares needed in the genesis roster.
+   1. Active nodes in pre-genesis mode will initiate the tss-bootstrap process by generating a random share for themselves and creating a TssMessage with shares of shares for the total number of shares needed in the genesis roster.
-   7. When a pre-genesis node has enough key-material to generate the ledger id, the node votes yes that it is ready to adopt the key material.
+   1. When a pre-genesis node has enough key-material to generate the ledger id, the node will vote `yes` to signal that it is ready to adopt the key material.
-   8. When a node detects that a threshold number of pre-genesis nodes on the network are ready to adopt the key material, the node adds the key material and ledger id to a copy of the genesis state and restarts the platform.
+   1. When a node detects that a threshold number of pre-genesis nodes on the network are ready to adopt the key material, the node will add the key material and ledger id to a copy of the genesis state and restart the platform.
-5. Once a node has restarted with the key material and ledger id, the node will start accepting user transactions and building a new hashgraph, working towards consensus on round 1.
-It is now in post-genesis mode.
+1. Once a node has restarted with the key material and ledger id, the node will start accepting user transactions and building a new hashgraph, working towards consensus on round 1.
+It will then be in post-genesis mode.
-6. If any pre-genesis nodes connects to the post-genesis node, the post-genesis node provides the pre-genesis node a copy of the tss key-material and ledger id.
+1. If any pre-genesis nodes connects to the post-genesis node, the post-genesis node must provide the pre-genesis node a copy of the tss key-material and ledger id.
 This is the only communication supported with pre-genesis nodes.
-A post genesis node can count or rate limit the number of times it has provided the key material to a pre-genesis node to prevent an intentional or unintentional denial of service attack.
+A post genesis node should count or rate limit the number of times it has provided the key material to a pre-genesis node to prevent an intentional or unintentional denial of service attack.

 #### Startup for Existing Networks